GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 [Explainer](https://github.com/WICG/storage-foundation-api-explainer#sync-vs-async). {% endAside %}

 - `storageFoundation.open(name)`: Opens the file with the given name if it exists and otherwise creates a new file.
-Returns a promise that resolves with the the opened file.
+Returns a promise that resolves with the opened file.

 {% Aside 'warning' %} File names are restricted to lowercase alphanumeric characters and underscore (`a-z`, `0-9`, `_`). {% endAside %}